 How ERP projects are deployed is largely influenced by the rollout type, the key milestones, and the scope—and Central Finance is no exception.

-Once you’ve made the decision to utilize Central Finance and explored what is needed for a smooth implementation, it’s time to choose the actual rollout method.
+Once you’ve made the decision to utilize Central Finance, it’s time to choose the actual rollout method.
 For SAP projects, this means that after the initial setup, also known as a template, the system is replicated.
 In this blog post, we’ll discuss various Central Finance rollout strategies.

 Iterative Rollout Versus Big Bang